emanuel-sol/starknet-cairo-101/README.md

 Once you are done working on this tutorial, your feedback would be greatly appreciated!
 **Please fill [this form](https://forms.reform.app/starkware/untitled-form-4/kaes2e) to let us know what we can do to make it better.**
 ​
-And if you struggle to move forward, do let us know!
+&nbsp;And if you struggle to move forward, do let us know!
 This workshop is meant to be as accessible as possible; we want to know if it's not the case.
 ​
-Do you have a question?
+&nbsp;Do you have a question?
 Join our [Discord server](https://discord.gg/B7PevJGCCw), register and join channel #tutorials-support
 ​

 ## Getting started

-​

 ### Creating an account contract